vsavalei/twostage/README.md

 27 items, $`Y_1`$ to $`Y_{27}`$, where about half have 20% missing data.
 The model is for composites $`C_1`$ to $`C_9`$, which are parcels of three items each, in order; for example, $`C_1 = Y_1 + Y_2 + Y_3`$, and
 so on.
-These composites are never explicitly computed under any of the three methods.
+These composites are never explicitly computed.

 The composite model is a 3-factor model, with three indicators each, defined via `lavaan` syntax as follows: